 If your stream is relaxed and you’re streaming games like Slime Rancher or Hearthstone, your stream should be designed accordingly.
 You can’t have neon green Monster Energy slash marks and Disturbed album art at the bottom, because it creates a huge contrast between your overlay and the game itself.
 That kind of overlay works better for something like a high-intensity Starcraft stream.

 You also should take into account your own personality as a streamer.
 If you’re a very exciting and energetic streamer then you should incorporate this into your overlay with brighter colors and more exciting animations.
 If you’re a more relaxed gamer then try muted colors with slower or even no animations.
 It all comes down to creating a common theme and atmosphere for your viewers.

 How to get stream overlay

-There are plenty of places that can provide you great-looking Twitch overlays, some for free and some paid.
+There are some other places that can also provide you great-looking Twitch overlays, some for free and some paid.
 Some of the most popular providers are:

 - Strexm.tv: Connect your Twitch and use their proprietary service to design a unique overlay for your stream.